cerb/cerb.github.io/_guides/integrations/github/github.md

 ---
 title: Integrate with GitHub
 excerpt: A step-by-step guide for integrating Cerb and GitHub
+summary: This page provides a comprehensive guide on integrating Cerb with GitHub, enabling the use of GitHub's API through Cerb's bots for automation purposes.
+It outlines the steps to create an OAuth application on GitHub, including registering a new application and obtaining the necessary Client ID and Client Secret.
+The guide then details how to create a GitHub service within Cerb, link a connected account to GitHub, and utilize this connection in bot behaviors.
+The process involves using the "Execute HTTP Request" action in bots and selecting the connected account for authentication, with an option to import a GitHub Bot package for practical implementation.
 permalink: /guides/integrations/github/
 layout: integration
 topic: Integrations